 Will I get updates along the way? or will I not see the work until it’s done?
 This is up to the artist.
 When I create my commissions, I always have the collector approve the sketch.
 The layout of watercolor can’t be changed once the paint is applied to the sketch, so it’s important to get the collector’s approval along the way.
 The creation process is different for each artist, but a checkpoint is definitely something to ask for if you want to see the progress of your piece.
 Whether you’re kept in the loop regularly or you’re just waiting with eager anticipation for the final piece if you’ve communicated what you want to the artist you’re bound to get something you love.

 Was this helpful?
-Reach out to me with any other questions you might have about hiring an artist to paint your child or children.
+Reach out to me with any other questions you might have about hiring an artist to paint your child/children or some original art for your child’s room..
 Want something different than what I offer?
 I have an extensive network of talented artist friends I can connect you with as well.